httpvoid/writeups/Apple-RCE.md

 # Finding 0day to hack Apple

 ### Getting started
-We started hacking on Apple after the [infamous blog](https://samcurry.net/hacking-apple/) by Sam, et al. The goal was to focus on critical findings such as PII exposure or getting access to Apple's servers/internal network.
+We started hacking on Apple after the [infamous blog post](https://samcurry.net/hacking-apple/) by Sam, et al. The goal was to focus on critical findings such as PII exposure or getting access to Apple's servers/internal network.
 These are the types of bugs we thought Apple would be most interested in.

 ### Reconnaissance and fingerprinting